All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 99% ethyl alcohol (front label says 96% but rear label says 99%), 1% denaturing chemicals, 250ml bottle, health/beauty suppplies department at the mercadona supermarket in spain, april 2014

-denatured ethyl alcohol, 32 oz, home depot hardware store, may 2014 (much more expensive per unit quantity than in spain, assuming 1.37 $/€ exchange rate, it is possible to buy ethanol in gallon containers at home depot at a price only slightly higher per unit quantity than in spain)
+denatured ethyl alcohol, 32 oz, home depot hardware store, may 2014 (much more expensive per unit quantity than in spain, assuming 1.37 $/€ exchange rate, possible to buy ethanol in gallon containers at home depot at price only slightly higher per unit quantity than in spain)

-The Spark-lite Emergency Firestarter kit, from BackpackingLight, is a very lightweight and reliable system for starting an emergency fire.
-This kit is included in the aviation survival kit of the military.
-It includes flint and steel sparker plus 10 petrolatum soaked cotton tabs for use as tinder.
-I have some doubts as to the advisability of fire in emergencies, at least when most of the clothing and other equipment is made of highly flammable synthetics, which can be damaged by even a single spark.
-In olden days, clothing was usually wool or cotton, both of which are resistant to burning, and the equipment alone was typically insufficient to stay warm in sub-freezing temperatures, so that fire was both non-dangerous and essential.
+Spark-lite Emergency Firestarter kit, from BackpackingLight, is a very lightweight and reliable system for starting emergency fire.
+This kit included in aviation survival kit of military.
+Includes flint and steel sparker plus 10 petrolatum soaked cotton tabs for use as tinder.
+I have some doubts as to advisability of fire in emergencies, at least when most of clothing and other equipment is made of highly flammable synthetics, which can be damaged by even a single spark.
+In olden days, clothing was usually wool or cotton, both of which are resistant to burning, and equipment alone was typically insufficient to stay warm in sub-freezing temperatures, so that fire was both non-dangerous and essential.
 But things are different nowadays.
-Given a choice between fire and the equipment I normally carry, I would definitely prefer the equipment in an emergency.
+Given a choice between fire and equipment I normally carry, I would definitely prefer the equipment in an emergency.
 Thus it makes little sense to risk damaging that equipment by trying to start a fire under difficult conditions.
 So I don't carry a firestarter kit anymore.
 20 grams.